 Contact us or start your care plan to experience the difference in cooperative care.

-Our founder and general manager, Nora Edge, spent years as a caregiver in the field.
+Our founder, Nora Edge, spent years as a caregiver in the field.
 Like so many caregivers, she was underpaid and facing burnout.
 A series of turning points broke down the narrative she carried about how little power she had until she founded CHC with the help of a small group of like-minded caregivers in Olympia, Washington.

 Watch this video of Nora speaking at the National Homecare Cooperative Conference in Dulles, VA to hear her story.
 The Cooperative Development Foundation, which sponsored the conference, made this video available.